Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Main Flow</format></b>: <p>
 After modifying their shopping cart, the customer proceeds to the <i><code>"Review Your Order"</code></i> tab to review, modify, or cancel their order.
 Choosing to continue, the system moves the user to a
-<i><code>"Checkout"</code></i> tab, and the customer provides a delivery address, which is internally verified.
+<i><code>"Checkout"</code></i> tab, and the customer provides a <b>delivery address</b>, which is internally verified.
-Next, they select a payment method, which is also validated internally.
-Upon successful payment validation, the system processes the payment, sends an order confirmation notification, and internally notifies stakeholders to begin order tracking.
+Next, they select a <b>payment method</b>, which is also validated internally.
+Upon successful payment validation, the system processes the payment, sends an order confirmation notification, and internally notifies stakeholders to begin order <b>tracking</b>.
 The system then tracks the order and provides live map updates to the customer.
 </p></li>
 <li><b><format color="CornFlowerBlue">Alternative Flow</format></b>: <p>
 During checkout, the customer's delivery address might be outside a delivery radius for the pizza delivery system, at which point the system informs the customer of the issue and requests a different delivery address.
-During payment processing, if the payment service fails to validate the customer's payment information, the system will inform the customer of this error and request another payment method to be used.
+During payment processing, if the <b>payment service</b> fails to validate the customer's payment information, the system will inform the customer of this error and request another payment method to be used.
 Once the order is confirmed, the delivery drivers in a customer's area might all be busy, at which point the system informs the user of this issue and provides a temporary GPS tracking